linode/docs/docs/guides/security/authentication/use-public-key-authentication-with-ssh/index.md

 Enter passphrase for key '/root/.ssh/id_rsa':
 {{< /output >}}

 1. Enter your password.
-You should see the connection establish in the local terminal.
+You should see the connection established in the local terminal.

 ## Windows